Pace-Runner/16x16-Sudoku-Solver-Optimized-Backtracking-with-Heuristics-/README.md

 How it works

-    The Sudoku grid is 16x16 — supports numbers 1-9 and letters A-G (base 16 logic).
+    The Sudoku grid is 16x16 (supports numbers 1-9 and letters A-G [base 16 logic] ).

     The grid is read as a single block of input, row by row.